Monarchy of Nigeria (1960–1963): The Crown and the Defence Force

-The monarch was the commander-in-chief of Nigerian Armed Forces.
+The monarch was the commander-in-chief of the Nigerian Armed Forces.

 The Crown sat at the pinnacle of the Nigerian Defence Force.
 It was reflected in Nigeria's naval vessels, which bore the prefix HMNS, i.e., Her Majesty's Nigerian Ship.
 The Nigerian Army and the Nigerian Navy were known as the "Royal Nigerian Army", and the "Royal Nigerian Navy" respectively.
 The prefix "Royal" was dropped when the monarchy was abolished.

 Abolition

-The monarchy was unpopular with Nigerians and all political parties in Nigeria agreed that the country should be a republic.
+The monarchy was unpopular with Nigerians and all political parties in Nigeria agreed that the country should be a republic; as the British High Commissioner to the Federation, Lord Head, noted:

 Nigeria adopted the president of Nigeria as head of state, on 1 October 1963, when the Federation of Nigeria became the Federal Republic of Nigeria, a republic within the Commonwealth of Nations.

 The Queen sent a message to the new President Azikiwe, which said:

 Queen Elizabeth II visited Nigeria twice: 28 January–16 February 1956 and 3–6 December 2003, the latter time to attend the Commonwealth Heads of Government Meeting 2003.